 If you believe that a user’s password has been compromised, you can instantly log out all active users.
 Once users try to log back in, they will be asked to change their password.

-With SiteGround security plugin you can single handedly log out all active users without asking them to change their passwords, thus preventing any user from performing any more actions on your website.
+With the Security Optimizer plugin you can single handedly log out all active users without asking them to change their passwords, thus preventing any user from performing any more actions on your website.

 Still deciding?
 Our sales team can give you expert advice!